 Many of us travel all over in search of amazing escape rooms.

-Starting on October 1, 2020, American citizens will need a “REAL ID” compliant form of identification for domestic airplane travel.
+Starting on May 7, 2025, American citizens will need a “REAL ID” compliant form of identification for domestic airplane travel and to access certain federal facilities.

 Background

 The law dates back to the post 9/11 security freakout of 2005.
-Rollout/ enforcement has been delayed repeatedly, but October of 2020 is the drop-dead enforcement date.
+It was created to establish minimum security standards for state issued identification.
+Rollout/ enforcement has been delayed repeatedly, but May 7, 2025 is the drop-dead enforcement date.

 We’re going to set aside whether this is a good or bad idea and look at the facts as they pertain to escape room tourists.